A Movement for a Permanent Home of Belonging, Service, and Impact.

 The 2026-2029 campaign comprises three phases:

-The new facility will house a mental health and legal services suite, a food pantry and community closet, healing and civic engagement rooms, and a youth and senior lounge.
+The space will house a mental health and legal services suite, a food pantry and community closet, healing and civic engagement rooms, and a youth and senior lounge.
 CEP's strategic funding model includes diverse public investments, philanthropic partners, and grassroots support.

-A $250,000 member allocation will catalyze this vision, ensuring LGBTQ+ immigrants no longer have to choose between survival and dignity, but can access both under one permanent roof of belonging, service, and power.
+YOUR SUPPORT will catalyze this vision, ensuring LGBTQ+ immigrants no longer have to choose between survival and dignity, but can access resources under one permanent roof of belonging, service, and power.

 Capital Funding Campaign Timeline